 The purpose of the activity is to immerse consumers in the brand and get them excited about the product being promoted.
 Each campaign will have different objectives i.e. give out 500 samples, increase brand awareness, data capture, etc. It’s important that staff are aware of the objectives in order to perform their roles.

-It is important that staff understand exactly what the client is about – what their value proposition is and what it is exactly that they are trying to convey.
+It is important that staff understand exactly what the client is about.
+For example, the value proposition is and how exactly that they are trying to convey.
 These brand messages are what make buyers relate to a brand, and ultimately make them want to buy a product so they need to be delivered by staff through every interaction.

 An obvious one, but so important!
 We need to make sure we know exactly what is expected of staff.
-This can include everything from what the client wants them to wear and where they want the staff located to roles and responsibilities and start and finish times.
+This can include everything from uniform and where they want the staff located to roles and responsibilities and start and finish times.

+When training promo staff, it’s important to set expectations from the outset.
 KPIs are a useful tool in evaluating the success of a campaign and the consumer reaction to a product.
-It is important that staff know exactly what needs to be measured so that they can share meaningful feedback after the campaign i.e. sampling numbers, how many rejected the sample, direct consumer comments.
+It is important that staff know exactly what needs to be measured so that they can share meaningful feedback after the campaign.
+This can include sampling numbers, how many rejected the sample, direct consumer comments.